John42506176Linux/WhatsGoingOn-FrontEnd/README.md

-WhatsGoingOn
+# WhatsGoingOn

 WhatsGoingOn is a React Native app that helps users find current events happening in their area.

-Installation
+## Installation

 To install the app, follow these steps:

-Clone the repository:
+1. Clone the repository:
+git clone [repository-url]

+markdown
+Copy code

-Install the dependencies:
+2. Install the dependencies:
+npm install

+markdown
+Copy code

-Start the app:
+3. Start the app:
+npm start

+vbnet
+Copy code
 This will start the Metro bundler and open the Expo Developer Tools in your web browser.

-Run the app on your device or emulator:
+4. Run the app on your device or emulator:

-To run the app on an iOS simulator, click on the "Run on iOS simulator" button in the Expo Developer Tools.
+- To run the app on an iOS simulator, click on the "Run on iOS simulator" button in the Expo Developer Tools.
-To run the app on an Android emulator, start the emulator and click on the "Run on Android device/emulator" button in the Expo Developer Tools.
+- To run the app on an Android emulator, start the emulator and click on the "Run on Android device/emulator" button in the Expo Developer Tools.

-Usage
+## Usage

 To use the app, follow these steps:

-Open the app on your device or emulator.
+1. Open the app on your device or emulator.

-Allow the app to access your location.
+2. Allow the app to access your location.

-You should see a list of events happening in your area.
+3. You should see a list of events happening in your area.

-Click on an event to view more details about the event.
+4. Click on an event to view more details about the event.

-Click on the "View on Twitter" button to view the tweet about the event on Twitter.

-Contributing
+## Contributing

 If you would like to contribute to this project, feel free to submit a pull request or open an issue.

-License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.